 Who doesn’t love the combination of chocolate and pistachio?
-For me, it’s a match made in heaven.
+For me, it’s a match made in heaven, just like this creamy pistachio tart.
 And according to all of your feedback over on the gram the majority of you are with me on this one!

 This dark chocolate pistachio tart is vegan, dairy free, gluten free. and requires no baking.
 It’s perfect for impressing your loved ones for the holiday season (they won’t even know it’s vegan!).
 The best thing is it can be made in advance so you don’t need to worry about whipping it together on the day of your dinner party.
 Simply prepare it the day before or even further in advance and store it in the freezer until the day of serving.